[1] 2.225074e-308

 # Warning: 2 p-value(s) equal to zero replaced with 1e-300.

-The substitution is opt-in — you have to explicitly choose the replacement value, which forces you to think about what it means.
-And the function warns you loudly when it makes the substitution, including how many points were affected.
-This is the right behavior: silent imputation of missing extremes would be far more dangerous than a warning.
+You have to explicitly pick the replacement value (which forces you to think about what it means) and the function warns loudly when it does the substitution, including how many points were affected.
+Silent imputation would be worse than a warning.

-A more principled approach is to compute −log₁₀(p) before the values pass through R’s floating-point representation, using whatever extended-precision machinery is available to you, and then hand those transformed values directly to the plotting function.
+A more principled approach is to compute −log₁₀(p) before the values pass through R’s floating-point representation, using extended-precision arithmetic, and then hand those transformed values directly to the plotting function.

 # Compute -log10(p) in extended precision via Rmpfr or similar,